Nirbhay191/Python_server/README.md

 to run install latest python build (if not already installed) using pip or directly from the python.org

 run the script,
-it will start the server with an instructions to connect.
+it will start the server with instructions to connect.